 A recent study found that dementia-stricken seniors who have a positive reaction to risperidone (Risperdal) were better off sticking with the medication as opposed to going off it after the recommended three to six months.
 When they stopped taking the drug, most elders experienced a return of their anxiety and agitation.

 Antipsychotics may also be the key to making sure a senior stays calm enough to be cared for at home.

 Once a person with Alzheimer's begins to exhibit extreme behavioral problems, a caregiver may no longer be able to handle taking care of them.
-In these situations, the elder moves into a nursing home, where antipsychotic use is prevalent .
+In these situations, an elder may move into a nursing home where antipsychotic use is prevalent.

 More than 88 percent of Medicare-funded antipsychotic medications prescribed in nursing homes are for people with dementia, according to the Department of Health and Human Services (HHS).
 About half of these prescriptions were for unnecessarily high dosages.